 Special topics supplementing regular course offerings.
 Prerequisite: GSAH 201

-Students take 3-4 affiliated course credits selected in consultation with the GSAH Advisor to develop a personalized concentration of coursework.
-For more details, visit the Affiliated Courses page.
+Students take 3-6 credits in affiliated courses selected in consultation with the GSAH Director or GSAH Advisor to develop a personalized concentration of coursework.
+For more details, please contact the program director.